PetterJohanssonTilia/zaptalk_frontend/README.md

 ### W3C CSS validator

 ### ESLint JavaScript validator
+All JavaScript files were validated using the ESLint JavaScript validator.
+The following issues were identified and corrected:

 Unescaped apostrophies in HTML text in some components.
+Added missing commas, linebreaks, button types, tabindexes.
+Added keydown for keyboard event handling
+Changed error to be errorMessage to avoid shadowing Nested my inputs inside of labels to fix the formcontrol Removed unused functions and imports

 ### WAVE web accessability testing
 ### Lighthouse testing